mengbinhao/jack-note/docs/english/everyday.md

   > I need to cover for sb tomorrow

+- 其他
+  > Don't comment on your coworkers appearance
+  > Your comment/behavior/remark is extremely inappropriate/misogynistic/racist
+  > If you don't apologize or change your behavior, I'm going to have a talk with HR
+  > It feels like a roller coaster
+  > get around 出门/外出
+  > public transport
+  > Something's gross
+  > Something makes me self-conscious
+  > unheard of
+  > I've heard so much about you. only good things I hope
+  > It's so great to finally put a face to the name.
+I know.
+It's been a long time coming
+  > I don't condone violence in any capacity
+  > I was sicken/disgusted/repelled by the standing ovation
+  > I fell like Hollywood is spineless
+  > I gonna be ubiquitous
+  > It cast a pall over everyone's shinning moment
+  > Prior to the role of marketing manager, I worked as ... for 5 years
+  > I have 10 years of experience in xxx, During the past 10 yeas, I was lucky to have participated/ be part of many cool/exiting/groundbreaking projects
+  > One of the most lessons I've learned in the past 10 years of being in this field is that effective communication is the key to the success of any projects
+  > I know you're looking for who can effective manage this team, I believe that I align with what you're looking for
+  > I've always been interested in this field
+  > Ever since I can remember, fashion has been something that interested me, I mean I live and breath this stuff
+  > One thing that you should know about me is that xxx
+  > I came from a family of 3

 - 2020.2.20
   - how to cancel plans?
   > I'm sorry, but I'm going to have to cancel xxx
   > I won't be able to make xxx